amazon-science/geographical-erasure-in-language-generation/README.md

 # Geographical Erasure in Language Generation

-This repository contains code to reproduce the results from Geographical Erasure in Language Generation by Schwöbel et al..
-[TODO: add paper link on publication] The goal of this work is to study and operationalise a form of geographical erasure, wherein language models underpredict certain countries.
+This repository contains code to reproduce the results from Geographical Erasure in Language Generation by Schwöbel et al.. [paper link to follow on publication] The goal of this work is to study and operationalise a form of geographical erasure, wherein language models underpredict certain countries.

 ## Installation
 The package is developed under python 3.9 using torch 1.13.1.